kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 If a deployment does not specify a nodeSelector like `"beta.kubernetes.io/os": windows`, it is possible the Pods can be scheduled on any host, Windows or Linux.
 This can be problematic since a Windows container can only run on Windows and a Linux container can only run on Linux.
 The best practice we will recommend is to use a nodeSelector.

 However, we understand that in many cases customers have a pre-existing large number of deployments for Linux containers, as well as an ecosystem of off-the-shelf configurations, such as community Helm charts, and programmatic pod generation cases, such as with Operators.
 Customers will be hesitant to make the configuration change to add nodeSelectors.
 Our proposal as an alternative is to use Taints.
-Because the kubelet can set Taints during registration, it could easily be modified to automatically add a taint when running on Windows only (`“--register-with-taints=’os=Win1809:NoSchedule’” `).
+Because the kubelet can set Taints during registration, it could easily be modified to automatically add a taint when running on Windows only (`--register-with-taints='os=Win1809:NoSchedule'`).
 By adding a taint to all Windows nodes, nothing will be scheduled on them (that includes existing Linux Pods).
 In order for a Windows Pod to be scheduled on a Windows node, it would need both the nodeSelector to choose Windows, and a toleration.
 ```
 nodeSelector:
     "beta.kubernetes.io/os": windows
 tolerations:
     - key: "os"
       operator: "Equal"
-      Value: “Win1809”
+      value: "Win1809"
       effect: "NoSchedule"
 ```